sakthivelkamal014-lab/filehandling/README.md

 Features:-

-Create a new folder
+Create a new folder,
-Create a new file
+Create a new file,
-Add content to a file
+Add content to a file,
-Read content from a file
+Read content from a file,
-Delete a file
+Delete a file,
-Delete a folder
+Delete a folder,
-Display current file name
+Display current file name,
-Display current folder name
+Display current folder name,
-Rename a folder
+Rename a folder,
-Rename a file
+Rename a file,

 Technology Used:-